yuvalkansal/yuvalkansal.github.io/_pages/about.md

   .post p, .post li { font-size: 1.2rem; }
 </style>

-I am a PhD student in the Department of Electrical and Computer Engineering at Princeton University advised by [Prof. Niraj Jha](https://ece.princeton.edu/people/niraj-jha).
-Prior to this, I was an undergraduate student at The University of New South Wales (UNSW Sydney) where I completed by Bachelors in Computer Engineering (Honours).
-I am broadly interested in improving the reasoning capabilities in LLMs and building bottom-up superintelligence.
-In my free time, I like to travel, hike, run and read.
-Feel free to get in touch via email if you want to collaborate or discuss any ideas!
+I am a first year PhD student in the Department of Electrical and Computer Engineering at Princeton University advised by [Prof. Niraj Jha](https://ece.princeton.edu/people/niraj-jha).
+Before this, I completed my undergraduate degree at The University of New South Wales (UNSW Sydney) in Computer Engineering (Honours) under [Prof. Salil Kanhere](https://research.unsw.edu.au/people/professor-salil-kanhere).

+I am broadly interested in improving the reasoning capabilities of LLMs and building bottom-up superintelligence.
+In my free time, I enjoy traveling, hiking, running and reading.
+Please feel free to get in touch via email if you want to collaborate or discuss any ideas!